Noraddeen/Book-Store-managment-by-java/README.md

 enabling facilitating way and good experience for client to navigation throw book store, buy and borrowing.

-enabling managers for access, updating data without caring about managing data and storage and isolating for track their sales.
+enabling managers for access, updating data without concerning about managing data and storage, and facilitation for track their sales.

 ## Requeirments